Tel: 01803 495400

 Neuropathic pain comes from problems with signals from the nerves.
 There are various causes.
 Traditional painkillers such as paracetamol, anti-inflammatories and opiates (Codeine, Morphine) usually don't help very much and opiates can in fact lead to a worsening of this pain.
 However, it is often eased by antidepressant or anti-epileptic medicines, used as "nerve calming" medication.

-GPs abide by the Faculty of Pain Medicine Guidance which states "If the patient is using opioids but is still in pain, the opioids are not effective and should be discontinued".
-We will be keen to reassess you and reduce the amount of opioid you are taking
+GPs in this surgery abide by the Faculty of Pain Medicine Guidance which states "If the patient is using opioids but is still in pain, the opioids are not effective and should be discontinued".
+We will be keen to reassess you and reduce the amount of opioid you are taking, often leading to an improved sense of wellbeing

 A condition causing generalised pain, tiredness, sleeping problems and poor memory.
 Medication is usually ineffective.
 Click here to find out about what help is available locally - "The moving forward wih Fibromyalgia programme".
 It's fab but you will need to talk to us before you can access it just to check it's right for you.